-- \\\\\ Can the farmer cope with the risks involved? - If not, in what ways can the risks be divided between farmers? - Would farmers in your village or vicinity be interested in this? - -- What would be the benefit of doing so? - -- What would be the benefits to the other farmer? - What type of contract is most suitable? - Is there likely to be an impact on other aspects of the farm business? - \\\\ What are the likely risks?
+Can the farmer cope with the risks involved?
+If not, in what ways can the risks be divided between farmers?
+Would farmers in your village or vicinity be interested in this?
+What would be the benefit of doing so?
+What would be the benefits to the other farmer?
+What type of contract is most suitable?
+Is there likely to be an impact on other aspects of the farm business?
+What are the likely risks?
+Contract farming Contract farming Is market price information available? • Is market price information available?
+Is market price information available?
+Is it regularly collected and of good quality?
+What are the costs and benefits in pursuing Is market price information available?
+Is it regularly collected and of good quality?
+What are the costs and benefits in pursuing this strategy?
+Is market price information available?
+Is it regularly collected and of good quality?
+What are the costs and benefits in pursuing this strategy?
+Are the terms of the contract understood?
+Is market price information available?
+Is it regularly collected and of good quality?
+What are the costs and benefits in pursuing this strategy?
+Are the terms of the contract understood?
+Does the farmer require legal advice?
+Is market price information available?
+Is it regularly collected and of good quality?
+What are the costs and benefits in pursuing this strategy?
+Are the terms of the contract understood?
+Does the farmer require legal advice?
+How will this strategy affect risk in other areas?

-Contract farming

-- \\\\ Is market price information available? - \\\\ Is it regularly collected and of good quality? - \\\\ What are the costs and benefits in pursuing this strategy? - \\\\\ Are the terms of the contract understood? - \\\\ Does the farmer require legal advice? - -- How will this strategy affect risk in other areas? - -- What benefits will a contract provide farmers? - -- What flexibility will the farmer need to give up?